JoeHaskins/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+This program loads a file of the mp3 format from the java/data folder and then runs and displays shapes and images that respond to various parts of the audio.

 # Instructions
+The program has 4 modes each displaying a diffrent form of audio visualiser.
+These can be toggled using the keys 1,2,3 and 4.
+The current mode of the program is displayed in the top left corner.
+The program can also be restarted by pressing the "Space" key without changing the mode back to the default.

 # How it works
+You can run the project by opening the file in VS code and pressing F5 or you can open a console in the java file and type ./run.sh.
+If for some reason the .class files didnt download correctly you can type ./compile.sh in that same folder then re-try ./run.sh.

 # What I am most proud of in the assignment
+The part I am most proud

+# Youtube Video

 # Markdown Tutorial